How to Increase Customer Lifetime Value: 12 Proven Strategies for E-commerce

 • Visibility: Show customers their progress toward the next tier

-• Exclusivity: Benefits that cannot be replicated by a generic discount code
+• Exclusivity: Benefits a generic discount code can't replicate

 How to Measure CLV Improvement

 Track CLV at the cohort level, not just in aggregate.
-Monthly acquisition cohorts allow you to see whether CLV is improving over time as you implement these strategies.
-Key metrics to monitor alongside CLV include:
+Monthly acquisition cohorts let you see whether CLV is improving over time as you implement these strategies.
+Key metrics to watch alongside CLV:

 • Second-order rate: Percentage of first-time buyers who make a second purchase